Is Alpaca Wool the Softest Wool? (Compared to Qiviut, Angora, Llama, Cashmere, Camel, Sheep, Bison)

 Alpaca Wool Compared to Mohair

 Mohair comes from the angora goat - not the same as the angora rabbit, which produces angora wool.
 According to Wikipedia, the average mohair fiber is 25-45 microns.
-Just like many other types of wool, the softer fibers will be used for finer garments, while the coarser fibers can be used for fabrics that are not directly in touch with the skin, like suits and coats.
+Just like many other types of wool, the finer fibers will be used for finer garments, while the coarser fibers can be used for fabrics that are not directly in touch with the skin, like suits and coats.

 Mohair has one benefit compared to sheep wool, which is that its scales are generally a lot smaller.
-In a way, you could say that they are underdeveloped, although it makes for a great feature as it makes the wool softer.
+In a way, you could say that they are underdeveloped, although it makes for a great feature as it makes the wool less prickly.
 However, mohair is often blended with other wool fibers to make it less "slippery" and assure that the fibers stick together well when spun.

-Just like alpaca wool, the softness of the mohair fiber decreases as the animals grow older.
+Just like alpaca wool, the fineness of the mohair fiber decreases as the animals grow older.
 Nevertheless, their softness is comparable and both make for warm, insulating, lustrous luxury garments.
 Both fibers have great wicking capabilities, are flame-retardant and do not wrinkle.